Gwen Stefani’s Kids Don’t Understand Her Job

-Gwen Stefani may be one of the most famous women in Hollywood but when it comes to her three sons, she’s just their mom.
+Gwen Stefani may be one of the most famous women in Hollywood, but when it comes to her three sons, she’s just their mom.

-During a recent event, Gwen Stefani opened up about her children’s thoughts on her career, revealing that her three boys, 11-year-old Kingston, nine-year-old Zuma, and three-year-old Apollo, don’t understand what it is that she does — nor do they care.
+During a recent event, Gwen Stefani opened up about her children’s thoughts on her career, revealing that her three boys, 11-year-old Kingston, 9-year-old Zuma, and 3-year-old Apollo, don’t understand what it is that she does — nor do they care.

-As Gwen Stefani explained, life at home is all about her kids and while she nearly invited them to come along to the preview party on Wednesday, she knew they wouldn’t have had any fun.
+As Gwen Stefani explained, life at home is all about her kids, and while she nearly invited them to come along to the preview party on Wednesday, she knew they wouldn’t have had any fun.

 “They just want to be the kids and you be the mom,” she continued.

 That said, Gwen Stefani did notice that her three sons were quite impressed when she starred in the animated film Trolls.
-As she explained, the boys still talk about the film and frequently ask her about the behind the scenes happenings, despite the fact that she only had a small role in the production.
+As she explained, the boys still talk about the film and frequently ask her about the behind-the-scenes happenings, despite the fact that she only had a small role in the production.

-Although Gwen Stefani’s kids are less than enthused with her day job, she told the audience at the Los Angele event that she’s often been inspired by her kids, namely her nine-year-old son Zuma, who has to wear classes.
+Although Gwen Stefani’s kids are less than enthused with her day job, she told the audience at the Los Angeles event that she’s often been inspired by her kids, namely her 9-year-old son Zuma, who has to wear classes.

 According to Gwen Stefani, her son’s eye troubles led her to realize that the market was lacking when it came to a stylish selection of cool glasses.
 So, when it came to creating her own line of chic frames, Zuma was able to help her out and give her ideas.